Telecare, telehealth and personal alarm systems

-Telecare and personal alarm systems can help you to stay living independently at home for longer.
-They can also be referred to as personal alarm systems, home care monitoring, careline systems, community alarms or pendant alarms.
+Telecare and telehealth can help you to stay living independently at home for longer.
+Also known as personal alarm systems, home care monitoring, careline systems, community alarms or pendant alarms.

-You can use telecare technology and gadgets to remind you to do things, such as take your medication.
+‘Tele’ means at a distance.
+So Telecare is the use of technology to provide care at a distance.
+You can use telecare and gadgets to manage your own health (self care) and remind you to do things like take medication.
 There are also personal alarms, where you push a button on a pendant or wristband to raise an alarm if you’ve had a fall.

 Support and equipment available